opendxl/opendxl-pxgrid-client-python/doc/sdk/basicancapplyendpointpolicyexample.rst

 :class:`dxlciscopxgridclient.client.CiscoPxGridClient` instance is created which will be used to communicate with Cisco pxGrid.

-Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.apply_endpoint_policy_by_ip`
+Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.apply_endpoint_policy`
-method is invoked with the IP address of the endpoint for which to apply the ``ANC_Shut``.
+method is invoked with the endpoint information for which to apply the ``ANC_Shut``.

 The final step is to display the contents of the returned dictionary (``dict``)